 A delay in setting a fuel-efficiency metric to measure aircraft CO2 emissions could open the door for environmental groups to push for stricter standards.
 An International Civil Aviation Organization working group has sent rival metric proposals to a steering group that meets in September, and is now targeting 2015 instead of 2013 as the date for completing a standard.
 Unanswered questions include whether fuel consumption should be measured across the entire flight or just in the cruise ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Fuel-efficiency Metric Delay To Measure CO2 Could Spur Stricter Standards Push".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Fuel-efficiency Metric Delay To Measure CO2 Could Spur Stricter Standards Push".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.